 I preach and teach and pray and lead and love to come alongside folks as we seek to follow Jesus together.
 I like to ride my bike, paddle my kayak, swing my squash racket, read books, watch sports, talk theology, cook food (and eat it).
 Colonial is a fabulous church with wonderful and faithful people who honor our life together as a congregational body of Christ.
 I’m thankful to be here.

 EducationDaniel hails from North Carolina where he received his BA in Psychology and Religion from the University of North Carolina-Chapel Hill.
 He spent 25 years in Boston, Massachusetts, where he received his Masters of Divinity from Gordon-Conwell Theological Seminary and his PhD in Developmental Psychology from Boston College.
 For 23 years he served as a minister at Park Street Church.
 He has served as adjunct faculty at a number of seminaries and colleges, and is author of Nature’s Witness: How Evolution Can Inspire Faith (Abingdon, 2008), How To Be Perfect: One Church’s Audacious Experiment in Living the Old Testament Book of Leviticus (FaithWords: 2010), and Wisdom of the Saints and Near Saints: Christian Inspiration from A-Z (Patheos Press, 2014).
-He lives in Minneapolis by grace with his lovely wife and daughter.
+He lives in Minneapolis by grace with his daughter, Violet.

 Minister of Pastoral Care and Seniors